Frequently Asked Questions (FAQ)

 This is the worst type of cherry-picking.
 Letting an advisor pick a “new” portfolio without any reference to past choices.
 It is called survivor bias and is not in our client’s best interests.

 We do request forward-looking portfolio’s but it has a historical perspective tying together past and future.
-For example, if we see new managers in the “future” portfolio relative to the current managers that would indicate to us a potential concern.
+For example, if we see new managers in the “future” portfolio relative to the current managers being used today, that would indicate to us a potential concern.
 Why the sudden shift in a portfolio manager if the current manager is actively being used?

 We analyze 16 areas of an adviser’s business and 4 of these are particular to performance.
 If we assigned an equal score to each of the 16 areas, 6.25, then the adviser not providing historical data would start with a high score of 75.